 Majestic Etretat Cliffs

-One of the places I recommend you visit are the Etretat cliffs and beach, which was a place that inspired many of Monet’s famous landscapes.
+One of the places recommended to visit are the Etretat cliffs and beach.
+This particular location inspired many of Monet’s famous landscapes.
 This beach is gorgeous.

 Le Havre city is proud of their famous “son” Raoul Dufy who was born here in 1877.
 In celebration of their world famous “son”, the Museum of Modern Art André-Malraux in Le Havre, (also known as MUMA), showcases a wonderful Raoul Dufy collection.
 The Dufy paintings are of his famous landscapes covering all periods of his artistic career.